futzjug/SystemnaherRollladenAssembler/README.md

 # SystemnaherRollladenAssembler

-Check out the .pdf for further information
+Check out the Documentation-Folder for our presentation as well as our project paper